MobileCoin: History

 MobileCoin, was founded in 2017 by Joshua Goldbard and Shane Glynn.

-Signal's Moxie Marlinspike and former DARPA researcher Todd Huffman assisted as an early technical advisors.
+Signal's Moxie Marlinspike and former DARPA researcher Todd Huffman assisted as early technical advisors.
 The coin is intended to be an accessible form of cryptocurrency with a focus on fast transactions.

 In May 2018, MobileCoin secured $29.7 million in a funding round led by Binance Labs, in exchange for 37.5 million tokens.

 In March 2021, MobileCoin raised $11.35 million in Series A funding from the venture firms General Catalyst and Steve Jurvetson's Future Ventures with Jurvetson eventually joining the board of directors.
 Jurvetson would at some point join the board of MobileCoin.

 In August 2021, MobileCoin raised $66 million in Series B funding from investors including Alameda Research, Coinbase Ventures, Gaingels, and Marc Benioff.

 In December 2021, Bob Lee (businessman), former CTO of Square (now Block), joined MobileCoin as Chief Product Officer, having been an early investor and advisor to the company.
 Lee's time at the company was cut short after he was murdered in 2023.

 In July 2020, the company was announced that disinformation researcher and former CIA fellow Renée DiResta would be joining the board of directors of the MobileCoin foundation.

 In August 2020, the company announced that Neuralink general counsel and disinformation researcher Alex Feerst would be joining the board of directors.

 In January 2023, Todd Huffman joined MobileCoin as a director.